 For as long as I can remember, my family has been enthusiastic about capturing memories.
-My grandpa was the proud owner of a Yashica camera, a 38mm lens, film camera!
-He would talk at length about how and when to use the flash, and even taught me how to use the self-timer (on the now 30+ year old camera!) so we could all get some photos together as a family.
+My grandpa was the proud owner of a Yashica camera which used a 38mm lens and film!
+Although that was the only photography gear he owned, he would talk at length about how and when to use the flash, and we even experimented with the self-timer (on the now 30+ year old camera!) so we could all get some photos together as a family.

 I continue to carry forward the tradition of capturing memories.
-Documenting my travels and time spent with family is something I’m extremely passionate about!
+Documenting my travels and the time I spend with family is something I’m extremely passionate about!
 After taking several online courses on photography, I invested in my first DSLR in 2017.
 Learning and evolving photography techniques is an endless and joyful process that I still continue to do!

 I use different equipment for different scenarios.
 And I’m going to walk you through all of it without further ado!

 Stay till the end to find out the one item that helps me add magic to my pictures!

 The DJI Mini 3 Pro is the newest member in my happy photography gear family.
 The drone is so new that figuring out the right knob to push still takes me several seconds of mental processing.
 That makes it the most scary piece of equipment to use.
 But it’s also the most fun of them all!